learn-co-students/nyc-mhtn-web-121018/09-intro-to-active-record/README.md

 - Run migrations and read their schema
 - Practice with ActiveRecord::Base instance and class methods
 - Perform persistent CRUD actions on one model using ActiveRecord

+---

+* Explain how ActiveRecord works for non-related models
+* Implement one-to-many relationships using ActiveRecord `has_many` and `belongs_to`
+* Implement many-to-many relationships using ActiveRecord `has_many, :through`
+* Describe the methods that the relationship macros add to a model
+* Practice looking up library documentation
+  * Specifically, looking up documentation for ActiveRecord
+    * Migrations
+    * Association Macros
+    * Rake tasks

 ## Overview